 In a coworking space, you’re surrounded by other people working on their projects, which can lead to serendipitous collaboration and connection.
 It’s the perfect environment for networking and building relationships with other professionals in your field.

-Rather than collaboration and community connected solely through a job, people become better connected by the kind of work they do, where they live more generally, and the lifestyle they live.
+Rather than collaboration and community connected solely through a job, people become better connected by the kind of work they do, where they live more generally, and their lifestyle.

 In coworking spaces, same-company coworkers can still work together, too.
-If a company hires a few remote workers all out of the same city, renting an office at a coworking space provides a way for the team to collaborate and connect in real-time in a way that is more tangible than Zoom happy hours.
+If a company hires a few remote workers all out of the same city, renting an office at a coworking space provides a way for the team to collaborate and connect in real-time in a more tangible way than Zoom happy hours.

 Working from home can be lonely and isolating, and coworking spaces are communal and social places designed for work and connection.
-It gets workers out of their houses and gives them a reason to get dressed, people to interact with if they so choose, and an inspiring place where they can focus on just work.
+It gets workers out of their houses and gives them a reason to get dressed, people to interact with if they so choose, and an inspiring place to focus on just work.

 A Source of Inspiration With Less Distraction